RossWhitehead/AWS-notes/EBS.md

     * When you copy a snapshot, you can encrypt the copy or you can specify a KMS key that is different than the original.
 * Amazon Data Lifecycle Manager
     * Automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.

+## RAID on EBS

+* RAID is an OS concept.
+Create and attcah multiple EBS volumes, then configure RAID on the OS.
+* RAID 0
+    * Disk striping.
+Spit across disks.
+    * Provide greater read and write performance.
+* RAID 1
+    * Mirroring
+    * Offers redundancy and fault tolerance.
+    * Offers slower write speeds but could offer the same read performance as RAID 0 if the RAID controller uses multiplexing to read data from disks.